jo-parker/national-lottery-picker/README.md

 # national-lottery-picker
-Golang module for mathematically generating EuroMillions entries, and automatically entering the draw.
+Golang module for mathematically generating EuroMillions and Lotto entries, using the most likely 'pattern' to arise for each.
+The draw is then automatically entered using Selenium Webdriver based on a parsed configuration file.